jaronowitz/frankenfit/README-pypi.md

 * The ability to specify your pipeline's parameters as **hyperparameters**, whose values are bound later.
-This can make your pipelines more re-usable, and enables powerful workflows like hyperparameter search, cross-validation, and other resampling schemes, all described in the same DSL used for creating pipelines.
+This can make your pipelines more re-usable, and enables powerful workflows like hyperparameter search, cross-validation, and other resampling schemes, all described in the same DSL used to create pipelines.
 * **Parallel computation** on distributed backends (currently [Dask](https://www.dask.org)).
 Frankenfit automatically figures out what parts of your pipeline are independent of each other and runs them in parallel on a distributed